 Acyclovir is used for the treatment of cold sores (fever blisters), genital herpes, and Bell’s palsy.
 It is not used to remedy canker sores because they are not caused by HSV.

 The time it takes for acyclovir to work depends on a few different factors including the severity of your symptoms, the dosage, how long you waited before starting treatment, whether you are using a cream or taking oral acyclovir, and if it’s your first or a recurrent breakout.

 If you’ve never had cold sores or genital herpes before and this is your first HSV outbreak, you should try to get treatment as fast as possible.

-Early symptoms of both genital herpes and mouth sores include tingling and itching sensations around the respective areas on your body.
+Early symptoms of both genital herpes and mouth sores include tingling and itching sensations around the respective areas of your body.
 A good indication that a cold sore may be about to form is a reddening of the skin around your mouth or on your lip.

-Adults are usually prescribed 200 mg of acyclovir 5 times a day at 4-hour intervals for up to 5 days.
+Adults are usually prescribed 200 mg of acyclovir 5 times a day, at 4-hour intervals, for up to 5 days.
 Your healthcare provider may suggest you take the medication for longer if symptoms persist.